phpearth/docs/faq/misc/structure.md

 ## Tests

 Your application should ideally also include tests.
-Above example uses the `tests` directory.
+The above example uses the `tests` directory.

 ## Front end